Current Affairs Awards and Honours For SSC CGL 2016.

 Ramon Magsaysay Award

 Two Indians Sanjiv Chaturvedi and Anshu Gupta have been awarded prestigious Ramon Magsaysay Award for 2015.
 They are among the total five awardees have been conferred with this year’s award which is often regarded as Asia’s Nobel Prize.
 Other three are Kommaly Chanthavong( Laos), Ligaya Fernando-Amilbangsa( Philippines ), Kyaw Thu:He ( Myanmar)

 Syed Kirmani conferred with 2015 Col CK Nayudu Lifetime Achievement Award

-> Former Cricketer Syed Kirmani was honoured with the Col CK Nayudu Lifetime Achievement Award in Mumbai (Maharashtra) for his contribution to Indian cricket.
+Former Cricketer Syed Kirmani was honored with the Col CK Nayudu Lifetime Achievement Award in Mumbai (Maharashtra) for his contribution to Indian cricket.

-> Rajiv Gandhi Khel Ratan Award
+Rajiv Gandhi Khel Ratan Award

-> Tennis ace Sania Mirza was conferred the Rajiv Gandhi Khel Ratna Award.
+Tennis ace Sania Mirza has conferred the Rajiv Gandhi Khel Ratna Award.

-> Rajiv Gandhi Khel Ratna and Arjuna Awards are given every year to recognize and reward excellence in sports.
+Rajiv Gandhi Khel Ratna and Arjuna Awards are given every year to recognize and reward excellence in sports.
 Rajiv Gandhi Khel Ratna Award is given for the spectacular and most outstanding performance in the field of sports by a sportsperson over a period of four years immediately preceding the year during which award is to be given.